Template syntax

 <p>{ ok ? '👍' : '😡' }</p>

-<!-- this is a statement, not an expression -->
+<!-- This is a statement, not an expression -->

 { var a = 1 }

-<!-- use a ternary expression, not flow control -->
+<!-- Use a ternary expression, not flow control -->

 { if (ok) { return message } }